ZMedia Purwodadi

 • Set clear expectations for device use in class

-• Encourage screen-free periods for reflection, collaboration, and creativity
+• Encourage screen-free moments of introspection, collaboration, and creativity

 • Provide optional screen breaks for prolonged lessons